reysmerwvr/laravel-spanish-docs/requests.md

     }

 <a name="psr7-requests"></a>
-### Solicitudes PSR-7
+### PSR-7 Requests

-El [estándar PSR-7](http://www.php-fig.org/psr/psr-7/) especifica interfaces para mensajes HTTP, incluyendo solicitudes y respuestas.
-Si prefieres obtener una instancia de una solicitud PSR-7 en lugar de una solicitud de Laravel, primero necesitarás instalar unas cuantas librerías.
-Laravel usa el componente *Symfony HTTP Message Bridge* para convertir solicitudes y respuestas típicas de Laravel en implementaciones compatibles con PSR-7:
+The [PSR-7 standard](http://www.php-fig.org/psr/psr-7/) specifies interfaces for HTTP messages, including requests and responses.
+If you would like to obtain an instance of a PSR-7 request instead of a Laravel request, you will first need to install a few libraries.
+Laravel uses the *Symfony HTTP Message Bridge* component to convert typical Laravel requests and responses into PSR-7 compatible implementations:

     composer require symfony/psr-http-message-bridge
     composer require zendframework/zend-diactoros

-Una vez que has instalado estas librerías, puedes obtener una solicitud PSR-7 al colocar la referencia  de la interface de solicitud en tu Closure de ruta o método de controlador:
+Once you have installed these libraries, you may obtain a PSR-7 request by type-hinting the request interface on your route Closure or controller method:

     use Psr\Http\Message\ServerRequestInterface;